-Some specific benefits that may be available to participating young adults include:
+Some specific benefits that may be available to participating young adults (if eligible, per service) include:

-- Educational and Training Vouchers (up to \$5000/year) to help pay for post-secondary education - Placement support in an approved placement or an Independent Living Allowance (ILA) - Independent Living Wrap Services - Access to life skills classes and leadership opportunities - Support of a child and family team, Family Service Worker and court representatives to help young adults achieve their goals
+- Education and Training Vouchers (up to \$/2,500 semester or up to \$5,000 a year) to help pay for post-secondary education \ - State-Funded Scholarship (Bright Futures): (up to 2,500/semester or up to 5,000 a year) to help pay for post-secondary education \ - Youth Villages LifeSet Program - Placement support in an approved placement or an Independent Living Allowance (ILA) - Independent Living Wrap Services - Resource Centers serving youth and young adults 14-26 who are transitioning from foster care with a variety of supports and services. - Access to life skills classes and leadership opportunities - Support of a child and family team and court representatives to help young adults achieve their goals - Case management services including monthly contact with a Youth Villages Specialist. - Court Oversight